ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

    * - PUBKEY_FROM_DNS
      - False
      - Advertize to SFTP users that they can find the host key in DNS(SEC).
-   * - PREFER_PYTHON3
-     - False
-     - Whether PYTHON3 should be used as the default.
-If not Python 2 is used.
-Depends on `$WITH_PY3`
    * - SIGNUP_METHODS
      - migoid
      - Which signup methods should be advertized in the webinterface